Societal racism

 Societal racism is a type of racism based on a set of institutional, historical, cultural and interpersonal practices within a society that places one or more social or ethnic groups in a better position to succeed and disadvantages other groups so that disparities develop between the groups.
 Societal racism has also been called structural racism, because, according to Carl E. James, society is structured in a way that excludes substantial numbers of people from minority backgrounds from taking part in social institutions.
 Societal racism is sometimes referred to as systemic racism as well.
+Societal racism is a form of societal discrimination.

 Background and importance

 According to James Joseph Scheurich and Michelle D. Young, racism can be categorized into five types: